MicrosoftDocs/edge-developer/microsoft-edge/webview2/index.md

 > [!NOTE]
-> The WebView2 Preview is intended for early prototyping and to gather feedback from the developer community to helps us shape the future stable API.
-There will be [breaking changes](releasenotes.md), so it should NOT be used for production apps.
+> The WebView2 Preview is intended for early prototyping and to gather feedback to help us shape the API.
+We do not recommend that you use this in your production apps because there may be [breaking changes](releasenotes.md).

 ## Hybrid Application Approach